JoelTroch/halflife-unified-sdk/docs/README.md

-# Unified SDK documentation
+# Unified SDK (vanilla branch) documentation

-The files in this directory and subdirectories contain documentation for the Unified SDK as well as tutorials and resources.
+The files in this directory and subdirectories contain documentation for the Unified SDK (**vanilla branch**) as well as tutorials and resources.
 Please check them before asking for help.

+**Vanilla specific notice:** this documentation is slightly modified to accomodate the changes made in this **fork**.
+If you are using the default Unified SDK, please consult [upstream's documentation](https://github.com/SamVanheer/halflife-unified-sdk/tree/master/docs) instead.

 > <span style="background-color:orange; color: black">Warning
 > </br>